couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 ```

 In this case, at least one of `SearchQuery` and `VectorSearch` must be provided and the SDK must raise `InvalidArgumentException` if not.
+Note that this alternative syntax is not hugely desirable, as it does not well support future search features.

 `SearchRequest` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.

 ### showrequest
-The SDK will now send `"showrequest": false` in the top-level JSON, for all queries (vector or not).
+The SDK will now send `"showrequest": false` in the top-level JSON, for all queries (vector or not) sent via the new `cluster/scope.search()` interface.
+Queries sent from the original `cluster/scope.searchQuery()` interface are unaffected.
 Older server versions will silently ignore this parameter.

 This prevents the server from returning the original request in the response - a request that can be substantial when large vectors are used, and that is not exposed in the SDK.